 Interested in joining us?

 You'll need to be a Brooks male with an uninterrupted Brooks male line as far back as you have information.
 Our participants all jump in with FTDNA's Y-DNA67 test, so we avoid the "apples vs. oranges" problems that occur when a variety of tests from a variety of labs are compared.
 While there are many vendors offering DNA tests today, FTDNA has the largest customer base and remains the industry leader in advancing the science.
 We've been with them since 2006.
-Their Y-DNA67 kit is currently $268.
+Their Y-DNA67 kit is currently $268, a price that's reduced several times yearly during recurring sales promotions.
 If you qualify ancestrally, but cost is a problem, DON'T give up on the idea as unaffordable — write.
 We can probably assist financially, and are always looking for new participants.